A Beginner’s Guide to Film Photography

-Some viewfinder cameras, instead of offering a zone-focusing marks that let you dial in the distance to the subject, come with auto-focus.
-Because of the complex electronic components requuired to run such a function, they are often difficult to fix if broken.
+Some viewfinder cameras, instead of offering zone focusing marks that let you dial in the distance to the subject, come with auto-focus.
+Because of the complex electronic components required to run such a function, they are often difficult to fix if broken.

 Large format cameras often use ground glass to let the photographer preview the image — although it’s always upside-down.